 In light of the extreme pandemic, the government has extended the deadlines for certain compliances.

 Due to the extreme Covid-19, taxpayers and tax consultants have demanded that enforcement deadlines be relaxed.
 Certain deadlines for tax refunds have been extended by the government.
-The Central Board of Direct Taxes (CBDT) has relaxed the rules under section 119 of the Income-tax Act, 1961, in response to several representations and to reduce the difficulties faced by various stakeholders.
+In response to multiple requests and to reduce the problems experienced by many stakeholders, the Central Board of Direct Taxes (CBDT) has eased the restrictions under section 119 of the Income-tax Act, 1961.

-- Appeals to the Commissioner (Appeals) under Chapter XX of the Act, with a filing deadline of 1st April 2021 or later, must be submitted within the period allowed under that Section or by 31st May 2021, whichever is early.
+- Appeals to the Commissioner (Appeals) under Chapter XX of the Act, with a filing deadline of 1st April 2021 or later, must be filed within the timeframe specified in that section, or by May 31, 2021, whichever comes first.